 Honorable Mention: Pinterest

 Though I won’t go into the ins and outs of Pinterest, it’s important to highlight the benefits of this site for businesses that sell products.
 Pinterest is a photo-based social media site, allowing businesses to share their products, services, tips and tricks with the entire Pinterest community in one simple pin.
 The best thing about this site?
 Every post you create can link back to your website and Pinterest recently added advertising features to tap into potential customers your original pin may not have reached at first.

 I’ve only just scratched the surface of the plethora of platforms that social media has to offer.
-If you want to know about other sites that may increase traffic and sales at your business, or you’re not sure how to create a profile on any of the sites I’ve mentioned, email me at email@example.com or call 203-426-9193.
+If you want to know about other sites that may increase traffic and sales at your business, or you’re not sure how to create a profile on any of the sites I’ve mentioned, email us at firstname.lastname@example.org or call 203-426-9193.